danielneil/Smart-Worm-Habitat/research/computer-design.md

 ## a.
 Current or Existing Solution / Design

-* Current solution description
+*Current solution description*

+There is no current solution - the computer system described as above does not exist.

-* Pros and cons of the current solution
+*Pros and cons of the current solution*

+NA

 ## b.
 Suggested or Proposed Solution / Design